imazen/resizer/Core/Plugins/Basic/sizelimiting_readme.md

 With disk caching enabled, users may not even notice a DOS attack, since GDI calls would fail first, leaving plenty of fragmented RAM around for ASPX/HTML/CSS/Javascript files and cached images to be served, since their contiguous memory requirements are minimal.

 totalWidth and totalHeight restrict the final output size of an image.
-They do not 'shrink' the image as `imageWidth` and `imageHeight` do, they simply cancel requests that exceed the permitted size.
+They do not 'shrink' the image as `imageWidth` and `imageHeight` do.
+They simply cancel requests that exceed the permitted size.
 This prevents the memory from even being allocated for invalid requests.

 **To disable these limits, set `totalBehavior="ignorelimits"`.**

-When a request is cancelled, a `SizeLimitException` is thrown with status code 500.
+When a request is canceled, a `SizeLimitException` is thrown with status code 500.

 ## imageWidth & imageHeight